Barnet & Chase Farm Capture Thousands In Lost Revenue

 A recent report suggested that there are some individuals who use A&E like a type of enhanced GP service as some NHS Hospitals don’t change for Prescriptions.
 The presence of a very visible “Prescription Payment Kiosk” alerts such individuals that if they want a prescription they will need to pay for it at the machine.

 “The kiosks where installed as a way to capture lost revenue which Barnet and Chase Farm A&E were missing as a result of having no facility to take payment for prescriptions costs outside the opening hours of the hospital pharmacy.

 The revenue generated by the kiosk quickly paid back the initial capital costs of the kiosks and now provides an ongoing revenue for the department.
 So far the kiosks have taken approximately £50,000 in missed revenue.

 The patients find the kiosks simple and easy to use and have been an invaluable investment for the hospital.”

 Rachel Kabambe, Service Manager at Barnet and Chase Farm

 Barnet and Chase Farm A&E have found that throughput has speeded up since the machines have been installed, and also that the pharmacy has been able to cope much better now they are not also handling cash.
-In addition, the A&E department now collects an approximately £2000 each month, which important in these times of austerity!
+In addition, the A&E department now collects approximately £2000 each month, which is important in these times of austerity!

 As a result of this Chase Farm have gone on to order additional kiosks for other departments and other hospitals have adapted the concept to create a complete cash payment solutions developed specifically for the NHS which allows A&E and other departments to take payments for a wider range of services such as prescriptions, ultrasounds, walking aids, tens machines and other items.